dostert01/Level2/README.md

 - Interfaces to external systems in the form of listeners (for receiving of incoming data), connectors (for sending data to external systems)
 - Capability to choose between parallel and strict fifo processing of business logic
 - Synchronous and asynchronous processing
-- Scalability from having very small footprint in the hosting system to high performance and high data throughput on more capable system
+- Scalability from having very small footprint in the hosting system to high performance and high data throughput on more capable systems

 #### Business Objects